-■ Contact the DMA to have your name removed from telephone lists of its members:
+• Contact the DMA to have your name removed from telephone lists of its members:

 Direct Marketing Association Telephone Preference Service P.O.
-Box 9014 Farmingdale, NY 11735--9014 the-dma.org what's in a credit report?
+Box 9014 Farmingdale, NY 11735--9014 the-dma.org identifying information:

 - Answer only necessary information on product warranty cards. - Never give out personal or financial information over the phone unless you know the company and know how the information will be used. - Don't give personal information at point-of-sale transactions. - If a telemarketer calls and you don't want future solicitations, cite the federal law.